 In this extract, I try to map out more precisely the relationship between BMW, Michelotti and Bertone just as Bracq was joining the Munich firm.

-Hofmeister instructed Georges Bertram to extrapolate a four-door from work provided by Michelotti.
+For the Neue Klasse, Hofmeister instructed Georg Bertram to extrapolate a four-door from work provided by Michelotti.
 The shark-like face and general body language evolved considerably from the 700, but familial continuity was there.
-The shapes Neue Klasse spawned propelled BMW forward; the nifty and nimble 02 coupe, then – eventually – the long and lithe E9 coupe.
+Its spawn propelled BMW forward; the nifty and nimble 02 coupe, then – eventually – the long and lithe E9 coupe.

 The specification given to Bertone was for this model.

-Marcello Gandini’s talent at Bertone was still coalescing and his initial efforts were not always up to par.
+Marcello Gandini’s talent was still coalescing and his initial efforts were not always up to par.

 The FT Jaguar (bottom right) shown at Geneva that March alongside the Miura provided a marked contrast, evolving the house language Giugiaro channeled into his seminal Mazda Luce, but lacking its grace.

 The BMW brief to Bertone had been blind.
-It was not intended for the Neue Klasse, but instead for a new six-cylinder senior model.
+It was not intended for the Neue Klasse, but a new senior six-cylinder model instead.

-Baron Alex von Falkenhausen created an inline six based on the Neue Klasse four, which in 1966 was anticipated to be 2.2 litres for project E122.
-The engine was eventually enlarged to 2.5 litres and the project named E3.
+Baron Alex von Falkenhausen created a new six-cylinder engine based on the Neue Klasse four, which in 1966 was anticipated to be 2.2 litres.
+It was eventually enlarged to 2.5 litres and the project coded E3.

-Michelotti had apparently been consulted but Hofmeister seized on the Gandini proposal, using both Rennen and Bertram to re-proportion its language into the E3 hardpoints.
+Giovanni Michelotti was also consulted but Hofmeister seized on the Gandini proposal, using both Rennen and Bertram to re-proportion its language onto the E3 hardpoints.

-The «Neue Sechs» that emerged in 1968 was less than its progenitor.
+The «Neue Sechs» that emerged in 1968 was less than its styling progenitor.

-The in-house talent had failed to retain the balance of the study.
-Like the Mercedes-Benz the BMW New Six shape was understated; but it was ambivalent where the W108/109 was assured.
+Like the Mercedes-Benz, the BMW New Six shape was understated; but it was ambivalent where the W108/109 was assured.
 Nevertheless thanks to its superior driving dynamics, the model was a successful step for the marque.

-1968 also coincides with the beginning of development for E12, Neue Klasse’s official replacement, which Nuccio Bertone would not see until after management had approved the shape.
+1968 also coincides with the beginning of development for Neue Klasse’s official replacement; E12 – which, again, Nuccio Bertone would not see until after its shape had been finalised.

 Instead, it appears that Giovanni Michelotti was the primary hand.
 The large concept above is credited as ‘1961, 1500’ but it is clearly a later rendering.

-The rendering top left is typical of his work for Neue Klasse around 1961, usually showing variations against the production model’s stiff corrugated siding and chrome beading.
+The concept at top left is typical of his work for Neue Klasse around 1961, usually showing variations against the production model’s stiff corrugated siding and chrome beading.

-The distinctive turning signal and upper edge treatment of the large concept mimic that of Michelotti’s DAF Siluro from 1968 (top right), which gives us a closer idea of the date of this drawing.
+The distinctive turning signal and upper edge treatment of the large concept mimic that of Michelotti’s DAF Siluro from 1968 (top right), which gives us a closer idea of this drawing’s date.

-It’s as if Giovanni had been shown the 1966 Gandini study, and asked to dial in more BMW.
+It’s as if Wilhelm Hofmeister had shown Giovanni the 1966 Gandini study, and instructed him to dial in more BMW.

-The only thing out of place is the front turning signal, something it shared with the early prototype bodies.
+Another undated Michelotti render showing pretty much the production shape.
+The only thing out of place is the front turning signal, something it shared with the prototype bodies.

 At the Frankfurt Motor Show that September, Eberhard von Kuenheim was announced as the new chairman of BMW.
 The 41 year-old was a protege of the Quandts, the auto manufacturer’s majority shareholders, and had just turned around another of their businesses, IWK.